hschh86/dgx505-dump-tools/documents/DGX505Midi.md

 The value is a designation of the note, with the same values as used in note-on and note-off.
 If the specified note is already sounding on the channel, then on the next note-on, the note (envelope?) will transition to the note specified in the note-on message.
 The note-off message required to turn off the note will then be the new note, not the old one.
 (Consult the MIDI spec for a better explanation.)

 Once a note-on message is recieved after this one, the portamento-control effect is deactivated (i.e. it only affects the one next note).
+This is even the case if the note-on is for the same note (in this case the portamento-control effect is not applied).

+The portamento-control effect is not applied if the current voice is a drum/sfx kit.

 #### Harmonic Content
 Control 71: `Bn 47 vv`